Finding the best studio headphones under $100 might be quite a task with so many options available many of which are not so “studio” suited.

 The sound stage widens noticeably meaning you can better gauge distance between instruments and their location in a stereo spectrum a lot better, depending on the mix.

 I would say it’s overall a more pleasant, natural sound experience and I think they also make a better choice for mixing work.

 A note I would add here if possible don’t rely just on headphones for mixing.
 Use studio monitors as soon as your budget allows it.

 You may have heard of headphone amplifiers and now you’re wondering if you need one.

 We’ll go with the simple explanation here, probably not.

-The gist of is that if you headphones can get loud enough without an amp, then you don’t need an amp.
+The gist is that if your headphones can get loud enough without an amp, then you don’t need an amp.